sf-wdi-26/modules/w02/d04/m3-ajax/readme.md

 A **GUI** exists to make an application more convenient for the user.
 An **API** does the same for its users, but with a lexical rather than a graphical interface.

-## AJAX
+## Ajax

-Asynchronous JavaScript And XML (AJAX) allows us to make requests to a server (ours or another application's) without refreshing the page.
+Asynchronous JavaScript And XML (Ajax) allows us to make requests to a server (ours or another application's) without refreshing the page.

 #### Why do we care?

-* AJAX lets us exchange data with the server behind the scenes.
-We can update our web pages (and the data on our server!) without reloading the page at all.
+* Ajax lets us exchange data with the server behind the scenes.
+When a change is made on the client we can send off an Ajax Request to notify the server of what just happened.
+This is an important way to maintain state between a client and a server that communicate in HTTP, an inherently stateless protocol.

 * Limiting page reloads makes our web apps *faster* and gives our users a *better experience*.
 (Imagine if you experienced a full page refresh every time you "liked" a post on Facebook!)

 #### How do we use it?

-jQuery gives us a <a href="https://api.jquery.com/category/ajax" target="_blank">list of methods</a> for making AJAX requests.
+jQuery gives us a <a href="https://api.jquery.com/category/Ajax" target="_blank">list of methods</a> for making Ajax requests.

 ## GET and POST